 Guidance on how to implement the intent of the high-level principles.

-MTIs should not be limited to technologies and should consider additional approaches that strive to meet the State’s goals (e.g. behavior, equity, workforce, code compliance strategies, etc.).
+MTIs should not be limited to technologies and should consider additional approaches that strive to meet the State’s goals (e.g., behavior, equity, workforce, code compliance strategies, etc.).
 This is related to principles 1 and 3.

 MTIs should support and complement additional State and Commission goals to achieve substantial GHG emissions reductions, such as through demand response, integrated demand-side management (IDSM), and strategies that ensure grid stability.
 This is related to principles 1 and 3.